EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

   + keyDataLength is a uint set to the length of output keying material in bits, see below

+  + protected contains the protected field of the COSE_Encrypt0.

   + other is a bstr set to one of the transcript hashes TH_2, TH_3, or TH_4 as defined in Sections {{asym-msg2-form}}{: format="counter"}, {{asym-msg3-form}}{: format="counter"}, and {{exporter}}{: format="counter"}.

-The keys K_2 and K_R SHALL be derived using the transcript hash TH_2 and the pseudorandom keys PRK_2 and PRK_R respectively.
-The keys K_3 and K_I SHALL be derived using the transcript hash TH_3 and the pseudorandom keys PRK_3 and PRK_I respectively.
-The keys SHALL be derived using AlgorithmID set to the integer value of the EDHOC AEAD in the selected cipher suite, and keyDataLength equal to the key length of the EDHOC AEAD.

-If the EDHOC AEAD algorithm uses an IV, then IV_2 and IV_R SHALL be derived using the transcript hash TH_2 and pseudorandom keys PRK_2 and PRK_R respectively.
-IV_3 and IV_I SHALL be derived using the transcript hash TH_3 and pseudorandom keys PRK_3 and PRK_I respectively.
-The IVs SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of the EDHOC AEAD.
+K_2ae and IV_2ae are derived using the transcript hash TH_2 and the pseudorandom key PRK_2.
+K_2m and IV_2m are derived using the transcript hash TH_2 and the pseudorandom key PRK_3.
+K_3ae and IV_3ae are derived using the transcript hash TH_3 and the pseudorandom key PRK_3.
+K_3m and IV_3m are derived using the transcript hash TH_3 and the pseudorandom key PRK_4.
+Keys are derived using AlgorithmID set to the integer value of the EDHOC AEAD in the selected cipher suite, and keyDataLength equal to the key length of the EDHOC AEAD.
+IVs are derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of the EDHOC AEAD.
+IVs are only used if the EDHOC AEAD algorithm uses IVs.

 Assuming the output OKM length L is smaller than the hash function output size, the expand phase of HKDF consists of a single HMAC invocation